 The Victorian branch of the Australian Writers’ Guild is a dynamic community of emerging and established writers.
-Every month we host industry based events, from panel discussions, guest speakers, staged readings to craft focused sessions.
+Every month we host industry-based events, from panel discussions, guest speakers, staged readings to craft-focused sessions.
 These events create the opportunity for writers of all levels to get together, compare notes and make new friends.
-Our final meeting of the year is a big Christmas party full of fun, drinks, trivia contests and talk about all things writerly.
+Our final meeting of the year is a big Christmas party full of fun, drinks, trivia contests and all things writerly.

 We also host yearly workshops for members as well as convene events in association with Melbourne International Film Festival and the St Kilda Film Festival.
-For those of us who struggle to get the words down on the page, we hold regular Shut Up and Write sessions at a local bar.
 Check out our upcoming events on our Facebook Group.